 3. Have You Tried Removing the Water?

-You probably toweled your phone off immediately after you got it wet.
-This dried off your cell phone’s surface, but since water can also be inside your device, try to remove it from the inside before you take it to a repair shop.
+You probably toweled your phone off immediately after you got it wet – this dried off your cell phone’s surface.
+But since water can also be inside your device, try to remove it from the inside before taking it to a repair shop.

-• Open air: One of the best ways to dry your phone is by setting it out in warm, open air.
-The air evaporates the moisture effectively, although this process might take several days longer than another method.
-You can place your phone in an area with sun exposure, but it’s usually not best to use an external heat source like a hair dryer.
-Using excessive heat on your phone could fry the circuits.
+- Open air: One of the best ways to dry your phone is by setting it out in warm, open air.
+The air evaporates the moisture effectively, although this process might take several days.
+You can place your phone in an area with some ambient warmth, but avoid external heat sources like hair dryers, as excessive heat can damage internal components and circuitry.

-• Silica gel: You can find silica gel in the form of crystal cat litter or silica beads.
-Silica gel is one of the best drying agents available.
-Place your phone in an airtight container or plastic bag and cover it with silica beads.
-Leave it for at least 24 hours before turning it on.
+- Silica gel: Silica gel – found in the form of crystal cat litter or silica gel packets – is one of the most effective drying agents available.
+Place your phone in an airtight container or resealable plastic bag and cover it with silica beads.
+Leave it for at least 24 to 48 hours before attempting to turn it on.

 The Cost to Repair a Phone

-Taking your cell phone to a professional is sometimes the only way to know exactly how damaged it is.
-However, the cost to repair your phone might be more than the device is worth.
+Taking your cell phone to a professional is sometimes the only way to know how damaged it is.
+However, the cost to repair your phone could be more than the device is worth.

-While the cost to repair a water-damaged phone varies by repair shop, phone model and severity of the damage, the expense is likely to fall on a certain spectrum.
-Here’s what you can expect:
+While the cost to repair a water-damaged phone changes by repair shop, phone model and severity of the damage, the expense is likely to fall on a number.
+Let’s talk about what you can expect:

 1. With Insurance

 If you have cell phone insurance, all you’ll pay to have your water-damaged phone repaired is your deductible.
-Your deductible will differ according to your insurance provider.
-For example, AppleCare+ with Theft and Loss has a $99 deductible for accidental damage, while other providers have deductibles as low as $29.
-Keep in mind that some devices might prompt a higher deductible than others.
+Your deductible can vary according to your insurance provider.
+For example, AppleCare+ covers accidental damage for a flat $99 deductible.
+Other providers have deductibles as low as $29.
+Remember that some devices might prompt a higher deductible than others.

 Many cell phone insurance providers allow you to take your phone to a local repair shop.
-Others will accept mailed-in phones or offer home visits from their technicians.
+Others will accept mailed-in phones or give you home visits from their technicians.
 Check with your insurance provider’s policy to see what coverage you have.

 2. Without Insurance